insin/react-plain-editable/README.md

 #### Props

-*Any props passed in addition to those documented below will be passed to the component created in `PlainEditable`'s `render()` method.*
+*Note: any props passed in addition to those documented below will be passed to the component created in `PlainEditable`'s `render()` method - if you need to give your `contentEditable` and `id`, `data-*` or any other additional props, just pass them as you normally would.*

 ##### `value: String`